-Let's dispel a myth first.
-That you go to the bathroom at the same time every day is not as normal as TV and Facebook friends make it out to be.
+Let's dispel a myth first - Going to the bathroom at the same time every day is not as normal as TV and Facebook friends make it out to be.

 Some fear mongering out there is if you don't defecate daily, "toxins" will build up in your body.
 If you go farther into this theory trying to find out what the exact toxins are, you hit dead ends.
 That's because your digestive tract is a straight shot out.
 It absorbs what it needs to and moves everything else along until your body is ready to get rid of it.
 If you don't need to go, it's because your body isn't through with what's in your intestine.

 Gastroenterologists agree that anything three times daily to three times weekly is normal, so long as everything looks and feels okay.
 So just because you're not going every day doesn't mean you're constipated and going multiple times doesn't mean it's diarrhea.
 It's just your natural rhythm.

 You start to identify problems if you go a week between bowel movements, stool is too hard or you have cramping, bloating and general discomfort between movements.
 These are signs of constipation

 .
 Likewise, if you're going too frequently and stool is too soft or not solid at all, it's an issue of diarrhea

 There could be several reasons.
 The older we get, the harder our colon works and it's not always at peak condition.
 Sedentary lifestyles, like working at a desk all day, result in poor muscle action in the colon and digestive tract.
 Stress, our old friend, also factors into our bowel movements.
 So can diet.